Katie's Notes

 Not long after completing the introductory course, I moved to the UK, and my study of ikebana was paused for nearly a decade from 2015 to 2024.

-My current teacher often reminds me that ikebana is a beauty by subtraction – to observe the branches and leaves carefully, to touch and interact with them as living things, to converse with nature, and to create beauty by subtracting.
-After each lesson, I attempt to recreate the same arrangement at home.
-It is a quiet conversation between oneself and nature.
+My current teacher often reminds me that ikebana is a beauty by subtraction – to observe the branches and leaves carefully, to touch and interact with them as living things, to converse with nature, and to create beauty.